infominer33/infominer33.github.io/_pages/index.md

 Even if you don't wanna code, knowing how to use GitHub means you can participate in open-source projects, and being able to publish web content is AWESOME!!! (and not even that hard!!!!!!)

----

 Hooray!
 I created this website at the beginning of the year, which was my first time publishing a web-page... even if it was only a couple clicks, and a few paragraphs to start.
+{: .notice}

 ![](https://imgur.com/oin0Ir8.png)

 I've loved computers since I was young, although I wasn't very involved with technology for most of my adult life.
-A few years ago, embarking upon a considerable life transition, I began learning content creation.
-My idea was that since I love reading more than anything else, and that I could make a career from creating educational content.
+A few years ago, embarking upon a considerable life transition, I began practicing content creation, with the idea of trying to earn a living as a writer.
+My idea was that since I love reading more than anything else, that I could make a career out of reading and writing seemed the most likely rout to do that.

 So I began learning about best practices, following information to its source, markdown, etcetera.
 I also became disgusted with the quality of content overall, on the web.
-I've always been a seeker of truth, and have studied deeply subjects that are meaningful to me.
+I've always been a seeker of truth, and have a focus when it comes to studying subjects whose veracity is important to me.

 When I began creating content for pay, it was very important to me to be as accurate as possible with everything I write.
 Especially considering I knew nothing about any of these subjects before I began writing.

 ## Information Dense Content

 I'm not a fast writer, or even particularly good at it.
-However, I love to learn, value reliable sources and am a fastidious editor.
+However, I love to learn, I value reliable sources and am a patient editor.
+When writing for my clients, I always ask plenty of questions, and show my progress, to ensure that I'm headed in the right direction.

 I'm primarily interested in Bitcoin, *decentralized identity*, blockchain, cryptocurrencies, web-work, programming.
 I'm also quite interested in [data science](https://www.csbtechemporium.com/deep-learning-revolution/), although not nearly as much as I am crypto.